 - the collection of the information is required or authorised by an Australian law or an order of a court or tribunal.

-An example of sensitive information that may be collected by Russell Investments is
+Examples of sensitive information that may be collected by Russell Investments are:

 - health information e.g. medical reports for the purpose of assessing an entitlement to a benefit.

 - photographic identity documents for customer identification/verification purposes in accordance with relevant laws (such as AML/CTF laws).

 Consent can be either express, or implied (for example, where a member/investor does not opt out of the potential use of personal information in a particular way).
 Where consent is requested, you will be properly informed of what you are consenting to.
 Generally, Russell Investments will not rely on implied consent and will only do so if we consider it to be appropriate in the particular circumstances.